airvin/dotfiles/readme.md

 Next, the script will check to see if the OS is MacOS.
 If so, it will install Homebrew (if its not already installed) and will install all the packages listed in `install/brew.sh`.
 Then, `install/osx.sh` will run and change some OSX configurations.
 Finally, `zsh` is configured and `oh-my-zsh` is installed.

-In `install/` folder there are other scripts for installing `go`, `atom`, and `npm` packages which are not automatated.
-If you want to install any of these packages, manually run the file (e.g. `bash install/atom.sh`).
+In `install/` folder there are other scripts for installing packages which are not automatated.
+If you want to install any of these packages, manually run the file (e.g. `bash install/vscode.sh`).

 ## Neovim Setup